 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER

 The Easiest Herbs to Grow in the UK

 When it comes to growing herbs in the UK our biggest challenge might just be the weather, depending, of course on where you live in the UK.
 But it’s also about growing the right type of herb for your palate and health- there are some surprising and great benefits to using herbs in your diet.
-I make no secret that at Lets Grow Cook we love Indian food and we are big lovers of Coriander, which just so happens to be one of the hardest herbs to grow – but more on that shortly.
+I make no secret that at Lets Grow Cook we love Indian food and we are big lovers of Coriander, which is thought by some (not us) to be one of the hardest herbs to grow – but more on that shortly.
 So we wanted to cover the easiest herbs to grow in the UK – and throw out a few ideas as to what to use them with.

 Herbs in the UK divide into 3 types.